-An experienced truck accident attorney will handle your claim
+An experienced semi-truck accident lawyer will handle your claim

 With so much liability at stake, truck companies will stop at nothing to deny any wrongdoing on their part, or on their driver’s part.
-That’s why you need an experienced truck accident attorney who knows how to handle accidents involving semi-trucks.
+That’s why you need an experienced semi-truck accident attorney who knows how to handle accidents involving semi-trucks to help you with your lawsuit.
 If the negligence of a semi-truck driver caused your injury, Coby L. Wooten, Attorney at Law will get to the bottom of it and work to maximize your compensation.
 His law firm handles cases in Fort Worth, Dallas and other surrounding areas.